- 1x Ancient Tomb

 - Azusa, Lost but Seeking - While Azusa is an expensive card for ramp alone, her pros lie in being able to just grind a ton of lands to the table when we've got ramp recursion online.
 She also becomes sort of a combo with Strip Mine in the late game when we can start removing several lands per turn.

-- City of Solitude - A piece of protection on our combo turn that I'm personally fond of in that it silences the whole table, allowing us to combo off with impunity (and with potential shortcuts).
-Eats a counterspell on our combo turn at worst, but it often tends to resolve when we reach critical mass.
-Be wary of passing turn with this on the field, as combo players will win with the protection it provides them with.
+- City of Solitude - A piece of protection on our combo turn that I was formerly very fond of in that it silences the whole table, allowing us to combo off with impunity (and with potential shortcuts).
+However, it often tempts the opponent to destroy something you need to combo off in response to you casting it, which can cost you the game.
+This is why it was cut in a relatively early part of the list.

-- Dosan the Falling Leaf - Mostly for more budget builds that can't run Cavern of Souls , Dosan has a very good landing consistency in the list due to the creature tutors we run, which also makes it arguably better than City of Solitude .
-Just like with City however, be sure not to pass turn after landing him on the field; your opponents will go off with the protection you just gave them!
+- Dosan the Falling Leaf - Mostly for more budget builds that can't run Cavern of Souls, Dosan has a very good landing consistency in the list due to the creature tutors we run, which also makes it arguably better than City of Solitude as you can "cheat" him to play without casting him.
+If people can see you fetching for Dosan though, be prepared to deal with incoming interaction!

 - Grim Tutor - An universal 3CMC tutor, that is often cut due to peoples' budget constraints.
 The mana cost is also sometimes hefty, but the flexibility is undisputed despite this.
 Often cut from my list as I like to run Praetor's Grasp as a 3CMC tutor for opponents' cards.